Appliance Configuration

 License for the Federations module.

 Advanced Tuning Parameters can be set on an appliance to configure additional settings not exposed by the LMI.
-Any required advanced tuning parameters for your deployment will be communicated to you via support.
-An example configuration is:
+Any required advanced tuning parameters for your deployment will be communicated to you via IBM support.

 advanced_tuning_parameters: